Villagerjj/OpenTerraGB/README.md

 # OpenTerraGB

-An open source version clone of Terraria built with GBDK!
+An open source clone of Terraria built with GBDK!